 Appllo 16 Moon Mission Grand Prix | A Tribute

-The Appllo space program was probably the most important space travel to have ever take place and that's including the Uri Gagarin first man in space mission.
+The Apollo space program was probably the most important space travel to have ever taken place and that's including Uri Gagarin's first man on a space mission.

-I'm not going to go through all the space missions or programs because there's way to many and that's not even including the top secret missions to space.
+I'm not going to go through all the space missions or programs because there are way too many and that's not even including the top-secret missions to space.
 So, I'm going to be picking Apollo 16.
 It's been 50 years, yesterday 16th April.

 Why Apollo 16, because it's the best one!